AllTheMods/alltheguides/docs/help/java.md

     - `G1RSetUpdatingPauseTimePercent`

-    : Default is 10% of time spent during pause updating Rsets, reduce this to 5% to make more of it concurrent to reduce pause durations.
+    : Default is 10% of time spent during pause updating RSets, reduce this to 5% to make more of it concurrent to reduce pause durations.

     - `SurvivorRatio`